Kushal7788/Optimizer-ML-Project/README.md

 # This is a project of different types of optimizers

-#### This prpoject takes a toy dataset and applies different Optimizers to converge the model
+#### This project takes a toy dataset and applies different Optimizers to converge the model

 #### A graph is plotted of cost function against hyper-parameter to show the effects of different optimizers on learning rate of the model